For Patients & Caregivers

 For Healthcare Professionals

-The anticancer effects of forskolin and its derivatives have also been studied in vitro (1) and in animals (12).
-Forskolin, when applied on the skin of mice, can stimulate the production of melanin in the absence of ultraviolet light (12).
+The anticancer effects of forskolin and its derivatives have also been studied in vitro (1) (23) and in animal models (12).
+When applied on the skin of mice, forskolin can stimulate the production of melanin in the absence of ultraviolet light (12).
 It has been proposed for use in sunless tanning lotions to reduce the risk of skin cancer by decreasing exposure to sun.
 In an in vitro study, an extract of forskolin was found to significantly reduce viral production in human lymphoid CEM-GFP cells infected with human immunodeficiency virus (HIV-1NL4) (14).
 These effects have yet to be confirmed in human studies.

 Cases of acute poisoning after the consumption of Coleus forskohlii products, possibly from contaminants, have been reported in Europe (15).